PM Modi and Boris Johnson connect to discuss vaccine, trade and climate certification - ExBulletin

 PM Modi and Boris Johnson connect to discuss vaccine, trade and climate certification

-The UK’s recognition of India’s vaccine certification was among the welcome developments highlighted by both sides.

-British Prime Minister Boris Johnson held talks with Prime Minister Narendra Modi on Monday, urging India to announce a more ambitious Nationally Determined Contribution (NDC) ahead of a United Nations climate change summit in the UK in a few weeks.
-The two leaders also raised the issue of vaccine certifications and the situation in Afghanistan.
+London, October 11 (PTI) British Prime Minister Boris Johnson had a telephone interview with Prime Minister Narendra Modi on Monday during which the two leaders took stock of trade and defense negotiations between India and the United Kingdom.
+United, opening up international travel between the two countries and climate action goals ahead of the COP26 summit in Glasgow, Downing Street said.

-Last week, the UK agreed to recognize India-administered Covishield and waived the need for nationals of India and 36 other countries to undertake home quarantines as long as they are vaccinated.
-However, the UK does not yet recognize Indias Covaxin, who is awaiting clearances from the World Health Organization.
+The UK’s recognition of Indian vaccine certification was among the welcome developments highlighted on both sides, as Indians vaccinated by Covishield traveling to the UK will no longer be required to undergo a mandatory 10-day quarantine at a declared address. from Monday.

+“Prime Minister and Prime Minister Modi discussed the joint fight against the coronavirus and the importance of carefully opening up international travel,” a spokesperson for Downing Street said, referring to a reading of the conversation.

-They agreed that the UK’s recognition of Indian vaccine certification is a welcome development for this purpose, according to the UK statement.
+They agreed that the UK’s recognition of Indian vaccine certification is a welcome development to that end, the spokesperson said.
+PTI AK ZH

-The leaders also spoke about Afghanistan, the two sides said.
-In this context, they agreed on the need to develop a common international perspective on issues relating to extremism and terrorism, as well as human rights and the rights of women and minorities, the statement added.
-MEA.

 Sources